Bone Lake (2024) review: A slow burn thriller with a splatter finale

 The story sees couple Diego (Marco Pigossi) and Sage (Maddie Hasson) heading to a stunningly beautiful lakeside property for a weekend of relaxation.
 Their stay is immediately disrupted, however, when another couple, Will (Alex Roe) and Sin (Andra Nechita) arrive claiming that they have also booked the place.
-Rather than waste the vacation, the two couples decide to share the property.
-Little do Diego and Sage realise, they are in for a weekend that will be far from relaxing.

 I wasn’t necessarily excited for this one